maanavgoyal/video_transcribe_analyze/README.md

 # Video Transcribe and Analyze

-This project transcribes video content using Hugging Face's Transformers library (with Whisper model) and analyzes the transcript for politically incorrect or sensitive information using Anthropic's Claude 3.5 Sonnet.
+This project transcribes video content using Hugging Face's Transformers library (with Whisper model) and analyzes the transcript for politically incorrect or sensitive information using various LLMs (Anthropic's Claude, Google's Gemini, or OpenAI's GPT).

 ## Features

 - Transcribe video files using Hugging Face's Transformers (Whisper model)
-- Analyze transcripts for sensitive content using Claude 3.5 Sonnet
+- Analyze transcripts for sensitive content
 - Write analysis results to a text file
 - Easy-to-use command-line interface